straw-hat-team/github-actions-workflows/elixir/dialyzer/README.md

 ** (Mix) The task "dialyzer" could not be found
 ```

-1. Verify that `dialyzer` dependency was added correctly.
+1. Verify that `dialyxir` dependency was added correctly.
    Follow [Setup Dialyxir in your project](#setup-dialyxir-in-your-project) guide.